simon-ritchie/apysc/docstring_markdowns/apysc/_event/handler_circular_calling_util.md

 **[Returns]**

 - `result`: bool
-  - If a specified handler is a circular call, True will be returned.
+  - If a specified handler is a circular call, this interface returns True.